bookofproofs/bookofproofs.github.io/_sources/history/19th-century/gutzmer.md

 7. Pioneered the use of electron microscopy as a technique in materials characterization.
 8. Developed a theory of dislocation motion in crystalline media.

 Born 2 February 1860, Neu-Roddahn, near Neustadt an der Dosse, Prussia (now Germany).
-Died 10 May1924, Halle, Germany.
+Died 10 May 1924, Halle, Germany.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gutzmer/)